Could winter really be over? Nah…. Time to start guessing the “ice out” date!

 We're all wondering how the warmer temps will affect the ice.
 Ice fishermen reported very unusual March ice conditions when they drilled holes in some nearby lakes — in places, they said, the ice looks "rotten" or "like a snow cone."
 A car went through the ice near shore last week on a Gunflint Trail lake north of us.
 Yesterday East Bearskin Lake was covered with huge patches of water.
 Today the patches seem to be frozen again, but ridges are forming across the lake.
 Near the lodge, East Bearskin lake looks like a teacher demo for an 8th grade earth science class about plate tectonics.
 Each night the lake makes huge, loud booming sounds.

-A little of the past “ice out” history is documented in this blog from last spring.
-The date the ice goes out has been fairly consistent, but we’re wondering how the warmer temps and lack of snow cover will affect the ice this year.
-Last year we had a fairly informal “guess the ice out date” contest through this blog; a few guests came remarkably close.
+A little of the past "ice out" history is documented in this The date the ice goes out has been fairly consistent, but we're wondering how the warmer temps and lack of snow cover will affect the ice this year.
+Last year we had a fairly informal "guess the ice out date" contest through this blog; a few guests came remarkably close.

-If you’re seriously into date guessing games, there’s also a contest on the Gunflint Trail Association Facebook fan page.
-Facebook users can make a guess for East Bearskin, Gunflint, and Saganaga Lakes.
-To find the guessing game discussion, look for the tab near the top of the GTA page labeled “Boxes.”
+If you're seriously into date guessing games, there's also a contest on the Facebook users can make a guess for East Bearskin, Gunflint, and Saganaga Lakes.
+To find the guessing game discussion, look for the tab near the top of thepage labeled "Boxes."